Ann Arbor Parks for Splashing

 Saline’s Mill Pond Park is right on Mill Pond.
 However I recommend the small creek for wading and splashing on hot days.
 Since it is separate from the main river, you don’t have to be as worried about your kids wandering out too far especially if they are young.

 Ann Arbor’s Island Park is on the Huron River.
-There are shallow areas with slow moving water that is perfect for kids to wade with supervision.
+There are shallow areas with slow moving water that are perfect for kids to wade with supervision.

 The new Centennial Playground at Gallup Park has a small water feature and is also right on a slow moving section of the Huron River.
 However, it is not the best section for wading.